Sex Work: The Basics

 Sex Work in Context

-Trafficking
+Human Trafficking

-Trafficking is different than sex work.
+Human trafficking is different than sex work.

-Trafficking in Canada means the recruitment, transportation, harbouring and/or exercising control over the movements of a person for the purposes of sexual exploitation or forced labour.
+The term 'human trafficking' refers to the recruitment, transportation, harbouring and/or exercising control over the movements of a person for the purposes of sexual exploitation or forced labour.
 This is a human rights violation.

 Sex work, on the other hand, is a consensual transaction between adults, where the act of selling or buying sexual services involves consent and control.
 Sex work is not a violation of human rights.

-Impacts: When trafficking and sex work are conflated, sex workers are treated like victims and exploited persons.
+Impacts: When human trafficking and sex work are conflated, sex workers are treated like victims and exploited persons.
 Their rights may be taken away, and their health, safety and legal needs are negatively impacted.

-What Can YOU Do
+What Can YOU Do?

-DO |
+| DO |

-Do be aware of your own unconscious bias about sex work |
+| Do be aware of your own unconscious bias about sex work |

-Do understand how pervasive stigmatizing images and language are in popular culture |
+| Do understand how pervasive stigmatizing images and language are in popular culture |

-Do recognize the unique life experience of each individual sex worker |
+| Do recognize the unique life experience of each individual sex worker |

-Do address stigma and misinformation among peers, colleagues and family |
+| Do address stigma and misinformation among peers, colleagues and family |

-Do educate yourself about sex workers’ experiences and issues |
+| Do educate yourself about sex workers’ experiences and issues |

-DON'T |
+| DON'T |

-Don’t sensationalize sex work or talk about it in a gratuitous or voyeuristic way |
+| Don’t sensationalize sex work or talk about it in a gratuitous or voyeuristic way |

-Don’t watch or consume media, video games, etc that are stigmatizing of sex workers |
+| Don’t watch or consume media, video games, etc that are stigmatizing of sex workers |

-Don’t assume that all sex workers are victims or have the same experience.
+| Don’t assume that all sex workers are victims or have the same experience.
 Respect how sex workers describe their own experiences |

-Don’t be silent when you hear someone say something that stigmatizes sex workers |
+| Don’t be silent when you hear someone say something that stigmatizes sex workers |

-Don’t rely on popular culture to inform you about sex work |
+| Don’t rely on popular culture to inform you about sex work |